20 Instances of Death

 I.

-I think he’s waiting for you, my mother hisses inconspicuously into the receiver of the landline phone.
+I think he’s waiting for you to die, my mother hisses into the corded telephone in his kitchen.

 Mom!
-I say, horrified.
+I scold, heat rising to my face.
 Can he hear you?

 She’s pressing buttons on the microwave.
-There’s a deafening scratch - she’s dropped the phone - a whirring, then a ping.
+There’s a loud scratch - she’s dropped the phone - then a whirring, a ping.

 Whoops! she says.
 Gotta go.